Board of Directors

 Jim Burkes is an expert business adviser, accountant, and dedicated community servant.

-Jim is a partner with Haddox, Reid, Eubank, Betts PLLC certified public accountants and business advisers.
-Jim is responsible for the firm’s compliance with its system of quality control (practices and procedures) for the assurance and accounting practice of the firm.
-His extensive experience of over forty years includes providing assurance and business advisory services to privately held entities in the retail, wholesale, manufacturing, non-profit, and life and casualty insurance industries.
+Jim was a partner with Haddox, Reid, Eubank, Betts PLLC certified public accountants and business advisers.
+Jim was responsible for the firm’s compliance with its system of quality control (practices and procedures) for the assurance and accounting practice of the firm.
+His extensive experience of over forty years included providing assurance and business advisory services to privately-held entities in the retail, wholesale, manufacturing, non-profit, and life, and casualty insurance industries.
+Jim retired in 2019.

 Jim is a past president, board member and council representative for the Mississippi Society of Certified Public Accountants (MSCPA) to the American Institute of Certified Public Accountants (AICPA).
 In addition, Jim is in his second term as a board member of the Mississippi State Board of Public Accountancy (MSBPA) and, as such, is also a member of the National Association of State Boards of Accountancy (NASBA).
 He is active in both organizations, having served as chairman of the board and chair of several committees for the MSBPA, and currently serves as a member of the Compliance Assurance Committee and National Regulatory Concerns Committee of NASBA.
 Jim is also a member of the National Association of Certified Valuation Analysts.

 His public service passion is the Magnolia Speech School which is dedicated to the oral education of hearing impaired children and children with language disorders where he has served as a board member for over thirty-five years and currently is serving as president of the Magnolia Speech School Foundation.
 Jim is an active member of the First Baptist Church of Clinton, Mississippi.

 Lamar WeemsLong Range Planning Chair

 Dr. Lamar Weems is a physician and educator as well as a lifelong board member of Magnolia Speech School.